-Paynesville – Reflecting on the topic ‘Teenage Pregnancy and Sexually Transmitted Disease (STD)’, registered mid-wife Oretha Slocum thrilled her audience when she outlined factors responsible for teenage pregnancy in the country.
+Paynesville - On the topic of "Teenage Pregnancies and Sexually Transmitted Disease (STD)," expert Oretha Slocum spoke and wowed her audience with her passion for illuminating backgrounds responsible for teenage pregnancies in the country.

 Report by Kennedy L. Yangian firstname.lastname@example.org

-She spoke on Sunday February 26, 2017 at a one day seminar organized by the Switzerland based NGO, Browier Trust Foundation, at the Immanuel Church School in the SKD Community.
+She spoke on Sunday, February 26, 2017 at a one-day seminar organized by the Swiss NGO, Browier Trust Foundation, in partnership with Immanuel Church School in SKD Community.

-The first major factor she listed as being responsible for teenage pregnancy is lack of job for the parents.
+The first major factor she listed as responsible for teen pregnancy is high unemployment and poverty among parents.

-She called on teenagers to take advantage of sex education.
-According to Slocum, the effect of teenage pregnancy could be medical complication because the body of a teenager is not ready for pregnancy.
+She motivated teens to take advantage of sex education offerings.
+According to Slocum, the effects of teen pregnancy can cause medical complications because a teen's body is not ready for pregnancy.

-Hawa Morris, 15, told FrontPage Africa shortly after Madam Slocum’s presentation that she took interest in the pieces of advice offered by the nurse.
+Hawa Morris, 15, told FrontPage Africa shortly after Madam Slocum's presentation that she was interested in the advice offered by the nurse.

-“As you are aware, most of the teenage girls love material things and go out to sell themselves but as a student wanting a brighter future, I will take the mid-wife advice seriously,” said Morris.
+"As we all know, most teenage girls love material things and go out to prostitute themselves.
+But as a student who wants a better future, I will take Ms. Slocum's advice seriously," Morris said.

-Felix Walz, a Swiss national and retired Police captain who served in UNMIL and now the President of Bowier Trust Foundation stated that after his retirement from UNMIL, he returned to his homeland and formed the foundation named in honor of a class room teacher, Myrtle Bowier, because of her dedicated service to the teaching profession.
+Felix Walz, a Swiss and retired police captain who served in UNMIL and is now the president of the Bowier Trust Foundation, explained that after retiring from UNMIL, he returned home and established the BTFS Foundation in honor of dedicated school classroom teacher Myrtle Bowier.

-“Liberia’s challenges are big.
-The country has a potential.
-What it needs is to have someone to help it move forward, especially institutional capacity building,” said Walz.
+"Liberia's challenges are great.
+The country has potential.
+What it needs is someone to help it move forward, especially in institutional capacity building," Walz said.